oracle/graal/docs/reference-manual/embedding/embed-languages.md

 R currently requires the `allowAllAccess` flag to be set to `true` to run the example.
 - `eval` evaluates the specified snippet of guest language code.
 - The `try` with resource statement initializes the `Context` and ensures that it is closed after use.
-Closing the context ensures that all resources including potential native resources are freed eagerly.
+Closing the context ensures that all resources, including potential native resources, are freed eagerly.
 Closing a context is optional but recommended.
-Even if a context is not closed and no longer referenced it will be freed by the garbage collector automatically.
+If a context is not closed and no longer referenced, the garbage collector will automatically free it.

-3&#46; Run `javac -cp polyglot-23.1.0.jar HelloPolyglot.java` to compile `HelloPolyglot.java` with
-GraalVM.

-4&#46; Run `java -cp polyglot-23.1.0.jar HelloPolyglot` to run the application on GraalVM.
+3&#46; Clone the [polyglot-embedding-demo](https://github.com/graalvm/polyglot-embedding-demo/) repository using `git clone https://github.com/graalvm/polyglot-embedding-demo.git`.

+4&#46; Insert the example code into the [Main](https://github.com/graalvm/polyglot-embedding-demo/blob/main/src/main/java/org/example/embedding/Main.java) class.

+5&#46; Update the Maven [pom.xml](https://github.com/graalvm/polyglot-embedding-demo/blob/main/pom.xml) dependency configuration to include the languages to run as described in the [previous section](#dependency-setup).

+6&#46; Download and setup GraalVM by setting the `JAVA_HOME` environment variable to point to a JDK, ideally GraalVM.

+7&#46; Run `mvn package exec:exec` to build and execute the sample code.

 You now have a polyglot application that consists of a Java host application and guest language code that run on GraalVM.
 You can use this application with other code examples to demonstrate more advanced capabilities of the Polyglot API.

-To use other code examples in this section, you simply need to do the following:

-1&#46; Add the code snippet to the main method of `HelloPolyglot.java`.

-2&#46; Compile and run your polyglot application.

 ## Define Guest Language Functions as Java Values